The Master Teacher Blog

 Admittedly, changing longstanding, traditional practices can be challenging.
 However, our students and our shared future need and deserve nothing less.

-Ten Teacher Behaviors That Cause Disengagement
+Ten Teacher Behaviors That Can Contribute to Disengagement

-Ten Teacher Behaviors That Cause Disengagement
+Ten Teacher Behaviors That Can Contribute to Disengagement

 We plan, organize, and design our lessons to ensure that students will learn them.
 Admittedly, the challenge is great.
 After all, we want to avoid anything that might undermine or distract from this goal, but over time, we can find ourselves developing habits and engaging in practices that fail to add to or may even distract from students’ engagement and commitment to learn.
 Students can disengage from learning, from each other, and from the classroom, and their disengagement can take many forms.